BlockstreamResearch/bip-frost-dkg/README.md

 and so the funds will be lost.

-Thus, anyone who intends to use the threshold public key should first obtain explicit confirmations of all participants that they have deemed the DKG session successful, which will also imply all participants have a redundant copy of the recovery data.
+Thus, anyone who intends to use the threshold public key should first obtain explicit confirmations from all participants that they have deemed the DKG session successful, which will also imply that all participants have a redundant copy of the recovery data.
 One simple method of obtaining confirmation is to collect signed confirmation messages from all participants.
 (TODO Implement this in the code.)

 Depending on the application, other methods may be appropriate.
-For example, in a scenario where a single user employs multiple signing devices in the same room to setup a threshold wallet, the user could check that all `n` devices signal confirmation via its display.
+For example, in a scenario where a single user employs multiple signing devices in the same room to set up a threshold wallet, the user could check that all `n` devices signal confirmation via its display.
 Alternatively, the user could check all `n` devices when generating a receiving address for the first time, which constitutes the first use of the threshold public key.